matyix/helix/src/site/markdown/Concepts.md

 One of the things that makes Helix powerful is that IdealState can be changed dynamically.
 This means one can listen to cluster events like node failures and dynamically change the ideal state.
 Helix will then take care of triggering the respective transitions in the system.

+Helix allows various granularities of control for adjusting the ideal state.
+Whenever a cluster event occurs, Helix can operate in one of three modes:

+* __FULL\_AUTO__: Helix will automatically determine the location and state of each replica based on constraints
+* __SEMI\_AUTO__: Helix will take in a \"preference list\" representing the location each replica can live at, and automatically determine the state based on constraints
+* __CUSTOMIZED__: Helix will take in a map of location to state and fire transitions to get the external view to match

 Helix comes with a few algorithms to automatically compute the IdealState based on the constraints.
 For example, if you have a resource of 3 partitions and 2 replicas, Helix can automatically compute the IdealState based on the nodes that are currently active.
-See the [tutorial](./site-releases/0.7.0-incubating-site/tutorial_rebalance.html) to find out more about various execution modes of Helix like FULL_AUTO, SEMI_AUTO and CUSTOMIZED.
+See the [tutorial](./site-releases/0.6.2-incubating-site/tutorial_rebalance.html) to find out more about various execution modes of Helix like FULL_AUTO, SEMI_AUTO and CUSTOMIZED.